davidmingueza98/AI-exercise-advisor/README.md

 Feel free to check more details in the full [report](./Memoria/report.pdf) (Spanish).

-## Getting started

-### Build With
-[CLIPS](https://www.clipsrules.net/).
-Rule-based programming language useful for creating expert systems.

-### Prerequisites
+## Prerequisites
 To visualize the ontology you have to download and install [Protégé](https://protege.stanford.edu/).

 ## Usage
-CLIPS interpret is already in the repository:
+Execute the interpret that is already in the repository:
 ```
 ./clips
 ```